 The Ahrefs Backlinks feature allows you to view the backlinks to the site you are exploring.
 Why is this important for your domain health?
 You can see which pages of your own site are being linked to the most or how much domain traffic your links are getting.
 Something here is working.
-Be it the content or the style of your most linked pages, this is replicable and therefore you can receive the same success elsewhere within your domain.
-For example, our article on How Much TikTok Creators Make was backlinked in an article on AS.com that has domain traffic of 81.8M readers.
+Be it the content or the style of your most linked pages, this is replicable, and therefore you can receive the same success elsewhere within your domain.
+For example, our article on How Much TikTok Creators Make was backlinked to an article on AS.com that has a domain traffic of 81.8M readers.
 How can we use this information?
 By making additional content about influencer financials or TikTok creators.

-Additionally, the Ahrefs Backlinks report you can view the excerpt of anchor text that links to the site.
+Additionally, in the Ahrefs Backlinks report, you can view the excerpt of anchor text that links to the site.
 Anchor text is crucial in determining the context of a backlink.
 This is important when evaluating your own page in terms of the type of traffic you are receiving.
 For example, if you are an SEO company, you will receive more valuable traffic when a backlink is provided from a domain devoted to blog creation than you will from a domain devoted to IT solutions.

 The Ahrefs Broken Backlinks report will display any backlinks that route to an “error 404” page of a target website.
 For your own page, this can be useful to inform you what backlinks are not working properly.

 Like the Backlinks report, the Ahrefs Anchors report shows the anchor text attached to each backlink.
-While it does not give as much written context as the Backlinks report, this feature can depict trends in anchor text usage, such as the quantity of backlinks by unique domains, the changing quantity of usage trending upward or downward, and more.
+While it does not give as much written context as the Backlinks report, this feature can depict trends in anchor text usage, such as the number of backlinks by unique domains, the changing quantity of usage trending upward or downward, and more.

 The Ahrefs Referring IPs report lists the number of referring IP addresses pointing to the domain.

-Rather than evaluating external backlinks, or backlinks from pages outside of the site’s domain, Ahrefs Internal Backlinks report will list the backlinks from pages within the site’s domain.
-For example, if I link to SEO Design Chicago’s article on Traditional Media vs. New Media that is an internal backlink that would be shown on this page.
+Rather than evaluating external backlinks or backlinks from pages outside of the site’s domain, Ahrefs Internal Backlinks report will list the backlinks from pages within the site’s domain.
+For example, if I link to SEO Design Chicago’s article on Traditional Media vs. New Media, that is an internal backlink that would be shown on this page.
 Meanwhile, a link to my favorite poet’s homepage would not.

 The Ahrefs Link Intercept report is the perfect place to compare your backlink profile with your competitors.
-In doing so, you can see who is linking to their sites, but not to yours.
+In doing so, you can see who is linking to their sites but not to yours.
 It may be time to build a relationship with the sites that are shifting focus away from your work.